diogosoares22/ada-fix-it/index.md

 ## Abstract

 In the 21st century **media coverage** is a crucial factor for political figures.
 As we saw in the recent *Cambridge Analytica* scandal, the public can often be influenced by what they read on newspapers, news websites or social media.
-Therefore it could be of primarly interest to study and understand **media interest** in different politicians over a specific time period since this interest is capable of affect the thoughts of billions of people.
+Therefore, it could be of primarly interest to study and understand **media interest** of different politicians over a specific time period since this interest is capable of affecting the thoughts of billions of people.

 ## Methods